urssanjaysingh/CSS/README.md

 4. **CSS Grid**: Covers the CSS Grid layout model and how to create grid-based layouts.

-5. **CSS Animations and Transitions**: Covers CSS animations and transitions to add dynamic effects to web pages.
+5. **CSS Animations and Transitions**: Covers CSS animations and transitions to add some dynamic effects to web pages.

 ## Contributing